-The emissions control systems on your new Honda engine were designed, built, and certified to conform with EPA and California emissions regulations.
+The emission control systems on your new Honda engine were designed, built, and certified to conform with EPA and California emission regulations.
 We recommend the use of Honda Genuine parts whenever you have maintenance done.
-These original-design replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
-Honda cannot deny coverage under the emission warranty solely for the use of non-Honda replacement parts or service performed at a location other than an authorized Honda dealership; you may use comparable EPA-certified parts, and have service performed at non-Honda locations.
-However, the use of replacement parts that are not of the original design and quality may impair the effectiveness of your emissions control system.
+These original design replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
+The use of replacement parts that are not of the original design and quality may impair the effectiveness of your emission control system.

-A manufacturer of an aftermarket part assumes the responsibility that the part will not adversely affect emissions performance.
-The manufacturer or rebuilder of the part must certify that use of the part will not result in a failure of the engine to comply with emissions regulations.
+A manufacturer of an aftermarket part assumes the responsibility that the part will not adversely affect emission performance.
+The manufacturer or rebuilder of the part must certify that use of the part will not result in a failure of the engine to comply with emission regulations.